wrapl/minilang/docs/library/method.rst

    *TBD*

-:mini:`meth method::define(Method: method, Types..: :type, ..?: any, Functio: :function, ...): Function`
+:mini:`meth method::define(Method: method, Types: type, ..., ..?: any, Function: function): Function`
    Adds a new type signature and associated function to :mini:`Method`.
 If the last argument is :mini:`..` then the signature is variadic.
 Method definitions using :mini:`meth` are translated into calls to :mini:`method::set`.